At this point in time, is there anything missing in the AR-15 world?

 The magazine release button doubles as both a bolt lock and release.
 This allows you to manipulate both with the trigger finger and makes the rifle superbly ergonomic.

 Admittedly it takes some time to get used to.
-Once you master it, you won’t ever want to go back to a normal lower.
+Once you master it, you never want to return to a normal lower.

 That can be said of Radian’s ambidextrous controls as well.
 The Radian Model 1 is an excellent example of why expensive rifles are expensive rifles.